FUGAMARU/color-junction/README.md

 Example: `https://fugamaru.com/projects/ColorJunction/?height=10&width=20`

 ## How to Build
-If you want to host this project on your own server, etc., please do the build yourself (generate static HTML files).
+If you want to host this project on your own server, etc., please do the build yourself (generate static files).

 1. Install the libraries
 ```bash